 On successful completion of the course students will be able to:

 1. Explain the key theories and models that inform knowledge management

-2. Critically apply theory to organizations in order to identify and justify effective knowledge management strategies and activites
+2. Critically apply theory to organisations in order to identify and justify effective knowledge management strategies and activities

 3. Apply theory related to creative organisations

 4. Access and evaluate current literature and research findings relating to knowledge management

 5. Communicate clearly and effectively incorporating varying formats and technologies